Swift SDK

 The configuration of the

-enable().Delegate to receive ads related updates.
-Called on a main thread.
+enable().Delegate that receives ad-related updates.
+Called on the main thread.

 AdsProviderConfiguration properties